Photo of truly driverless car by GM

 Companies building and testing autonomous vehicles will be able to operate them on public roads in Florida without anyone behind the wheel starting July 1.

-The move follows in the self-driving tire tracks of California, which also allows vehicles to drive on its roads without anyone behind the wheel.
+The move follows in California's self-driving tire tracks, allowing vehicles to drive on its roads without anyone behind the wheel.
 But building further on this position, Florida will exempt these autonomous cars from rules that prevent the use of televisions and other video displays in the vehicle.

 Read More: